Exclusive: Zoom plans to roll out strong encryption for paying customers | MarketScreener

 "Those of us who are doing secure communication believe we need to do things about the real horrible stuff," said Callas, who previously sold paid encryption services.

-"Charging money for end-to-end encryption is a way to get rid of the riff-raff."
+"Charging money for end-to-end encryption is a way to get rid of the riff-raff," including spammers and other malicious users who take advantage of free services.

 Zoom hired Stamos and other experts after a series of security failures led some institutions to ban its use.
 Last week Zoom released a technical paper on its encryption plans, without saying how widely they would reach.